SD › Dubai › Best Time to Visit

 - South Indian International Movie Awards – This annual award show held over two nights in early August features the biggest names in south Indian entertainment.

 - GITEX Week – Held over 1 week in end-September, this cutting-edge event showcases the latest in technology by startups and well-known companies.

 Dubai in October

 - Hijri New Year – This national holiday marks the beginning of the new Islamic year.
 The date is not affixed to a Gregorian calendar days as it depends upon the moon sighting.
 In 2016, it falls on Sunday, October 2.
-Workers throughout the country usually enjoy a day off, but there usually no celebrations or other festivities, though you’ll likely hear people wishing others a “Happy New Hijri Year.”
+Workers throughout the country usually enjoy a day off, but there are usually no celebrations or other festivities, though you’ll likely hear people wishing others a “Happy New Hijri Year.”

 - Dubai Design Week – This six-day event in late October celebrates design and innovation regionally and internationally through more than 60 separate activities and projects.
 Studios, artists, individual designers, architects, educational institutions, retailers, trade professionals, authors and iconic brands all participate.

 - Camel Racing – The camel racing season begins in October, with the races run normally between 7am and 9am on Fridays and Saturdays throughout the season.
 People from as far as Qatar and Saudi join local owners with stables full of camels competing for prize money, given out to the race’s top ten finishers.

 - Halloween – While Halloween is not as popular in Dubai as it is in North America and many European countries, multiple restaurants and hotels across the city host parties and costume contests.
 You’ll also see shops loaded with Halloween costumes, decorations and treats.

 - Dubai International Motor Show – The show is held for 5 days in mid-November, and is a celebration of automobiles.
 Lots of fun and events for everyone, as well as the latest in automobile technology and cars.